dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 if you can actually identify the... ??

-could there be "beings" native moreso to the multiverse and some how they exist out of it (or within it or around it)
+could there be "beings" native moreso to the metaverse itself and some how they exist outside of any particular universe
+- (or within it or around it)

 - they could move around
 - what types of beings would there be
   - would there be architypical beings, capable of metaversal